TobiasFranek/webuntis/docs/BasicUsage/Querys.md

 There are two custom Repositories in the core already and they are the

 * PeriodRepository only has some additional parameters to the standard methods:
-* StudentsRepository with these additional functions:
+* UserRepository with these additional functions (This Repository can only execute these functions):

 ```php
 $query->get('User')->getCurrentUser();